SeaGL/organization/meetings/2024/20241104-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
+- Angel: looking forward to it actually happening, being there, etc. Worried about onboarding volunteers to matrix stuff.
+- Alfredo: not much left to say, looking forward to friday and seeing everyone in person and making it happen
+- Andrew: looking forward to seeing everyone, lot of last minute tech stuff but feel good, excited
+- Aj: also looking forward to seeing everyone, still doesn't feel real, but feels more real than it did at the beginning of this meeting. feel like it will feel very real on Thursday.
+  - recurring jitsi glitches are a source of much humor
+- Norm: can't wait for this to happen
+- Kim: excited to see everyone, long time coming
+- Dawn: (had to leave early)
+- Chance: glad robin coaxed me into getting connected, this is cool
+- Dina: (had to leave early)
+- Salt: looking forward to seeing everyone in person.
+Excited to see all the attendees and speakers.
+Very excited.
+- Sid:

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)